 • Travelling expenses can be arranged if needed.

-• Safeguarding training and DBS checks are organised and financed by the Parish of the Upper Skerne.
+• DBS checks are organised and financed by the Parish of the Upper Skerne.

 • Email and telephone communication is required.